The voice of lived experience.

 1. To support the development of national guidance

-2. To Support the National Mental Health Service User and Carer Forum
+2. To support the Wales Mental Health and Wellbeing Forum

 - Provide admin support to the forum and subgroups / acting as secretariat to the quarterly meetings, coordinating messages, assisting with travel arrangements / expenses